popphp/popcorn/README.md

 ```

 If you attempted access that above URL via GET (or any method that wasn't POST),
 it would fail.
-If you access that URL via POST, but with the wrong application
+If you access that URL via POST, but with the wrong token, it will
-token, it will return the `Auth failed` message as enforced by the application.
+return the `Auth failed` message as enforced by the application.
+Access the URL
-Access the URL via POST with the correct application token, and it will be successful.
+via POST with the correct token, and it will be successful.

 ```bash
 $ curl -X POST --header "Authorization: bad-token" http://localhost/auth